 Recommendations for Application Developers

-As an application developer when you need to record an attribute first consult existing semantic conventions for Resources, Spans, and Metrics.
+As an application developer when you need to record an attribute first consult existing semantic conventions.
 If an appropriate name does not exists you will need to come up with a new name.
 To do that consider a few options:

 The name is specific to your company and may be possibly used outside the company as well.
 To avoid clashes with names introduced by other companies (in a distributed system that uses applications from multiple vendors) it is recommended to prefix the new name by your company’s reverse domain name, e.g.